boxballoon/education_form_module/docs/README.md

 Our token is **romeopower**

 ## Expectations
-See wireframes for a visual.
+See [wireframes](https://github.com/boxballoon/education_form_module/tree/master/docs/images/wireframes) for a visual.
+Use [material icons](https://material.io/tools/icons/) for the search icon used in the wireframes.

 1. The user begins typing in the input field.
 They type the word "State".
 1. A select menu will appear below the input field containing all the matching results.